xavierchen0/smu-fbs-auto-booker/README.md

 0 0 * * 1-6 cd ~/dev/autobooking/run_autobooking.sh && node --env-file=.env main.js >> logs/cron.log 2>&1
 ```

+The bash script `run_autobooking.sh` runs `main.js` (the main auto-booking script) and `updateBookingDate.js` (increment the env variable `$BOOKING_DATE` by 1 day, and if it is on a Sunday, increment it again to a Monday).

 # Disclaimer

 ## Disclaimer 1
 Please be considerate to other SMU students!!!
 Please only book the room if you intend to actually use it!

 ## Disclaimer 2
 This tool is best used when you want to book a room at exactly the date (14 days from today) when it releases.
 This is because the tool will fail if the room you are trying to book is not available.
 At 0000hrs 14 days from today, you can almost guarantee that the room is available.